TJ Patel is 27 years old. At every job he's ever taken, he's negotiated $10,000 to $30,000 above the initial offer. Not in person. Not on the phone.

 Can you lose a job offer by negotiating salary?

 It is extremely rare for a professional, data-backed negotiation to result in a rescinded offer.
-According to a Robert Half survey, only 3% of hiring managers have ever rescinded an offer due to negotiation.
+Industry surveys show that fewer than 5% of hiring managers have ever rescinded an offer due to negotiation.
 If a company withdraws an offer because you professionally asked for market rate, that signals a workplace culture problem — not a negotiation mistake.